DragonLYL0718/DragonLYL0718/hobby/index.md

 1. this list will be replaced by the toc
 {:toc .large-only}

-**I compressed the images to increase the page loading speed, causing color breaks.
-Refine soon.**

 ## 2023

 I visited many places in 2023 but couldn't process photos due to a busy year.
 I feel like my photography is not as inspiring as it could be, and most of the time I'm just taking tourist photos.
 I want to rethink what photography means to me and make it more meaningful.
 Initially, I took up photography as a hobby to fill up my free time, but now my time is getting limited, and I need to make some adjustments.